Castello, Tuscany, Italy

 All year, Daily, 9am to closing time (varies according to season), Closed on second and third Monday of each month

-about 2 years by Stephen Harmer 5 / 5One of the first renaissance gardens that displays the perfect symmetry and geometric form of this style.
+over 2 years by Stephen Harmer 5 / 5One of the first renaissance gardens that displays the perfect symmetry and geometric form of this style.
 The axis line is again one of the first to be used in a renaissance garden, although unlike the baroque of France it is not connected with the villa.

 almost 4 years by Robert Jubb 4 / 5The garden is not easy to find, Situated on the NW side of Florence a short bus ride from Florence railway station.
 The entrance is not well signed so do search for it.
 This was the old home of Duke Cosimo 1 De Medici.
 The gardens and Villa were transformed in 1537 to the fine renaissance Villa and garden we see today.
 Designed by Tribolo it is an ornamental fruit and flower garden where the Medici collection of 800 lemon and other citrus fruit are displayed together with statues typical of this period.
 The citrus fruit are grown in large terracotta pots and from October - April these are placed in the Lemonaia, Lemon House.
 Many of the pots are original.
 In spring it takes the gardeners one month to move the trees onto to stone plinths in garden where they spend the summer months.
 We visited in April when the gardeners were moving the lemon trees.
 At that time of year the Banksian roses are in bloom and Iris collection.
 This is garden well worth visiting.